tari-project/tari/RFC/src/RFC-1000_TariUseCases.md

 owned, with the associated digital data being classified as intangible, personal property.

 ### Types
-A potential high level taxonomy of different types of digital assets.
+Digital assets may have the following high level classification scheme:

 * Symbolic
 	* Insignia